HaoWeiHe/Knowledge-Graph/README.md

 <br><br>
 In this article, we will focus on syntactic level with POS technique which is one of efficient ways to do it.
 <br><br>
 However, when an entity could not only just a single word but a chunk - which means multiple words should be put together.
-In this case, we could leverage a dependency tree to help us to extract chunks as our entities.
+In this case, we could leverage a dependency tree and gramma rules to help us to extract chunks as our entities.
 <br><br>
 Let's see how to extract chunks through a sentence.
 Noun related tags will be the entities (Subject/ Object) and the dependency between them will be the relation (Predicate).
 ### Extract Eneities